jlobatop/GA-CFD-MO/README.md

 ## mesh-generation
 A python notebook that joins a lot of previously done functions with the purpose of creating the internal mesh (for the moment) of an airfoil selected with a NACA4 code.

-##optimization
+## optimization
 First approach to complex systems: neural networks and genetic algorithms - with hopes to use them in the future optimization of the project.

+## cylinder-mesh
+A simple blockMesh mesh of a cylinder to make some vortex shedding calculations.